TACC/Lmod/docs/source/051_tcl_modulefiles.rst

    remove value from a path-like variable for both load and unload modes.

 **remove-property NAME** *value* :
-   See :ref:`lmodrc-label` for how to use this function.
+   See :ref:`lmodrc-label` for how to use this command.

 **reportError** *string* :
   Report an error and abort processing of the modulefile.